Note on Klein-Nishina effect in strong-field QED: the case of nonlinear Compton scattering: The dependence

 \section{The $\mathbf{a_0}$ dependence}

-To identify further regions of dominating CCF behavior and discriminate against the KN regime, we display in Fig.~\ref{fig.contour} the differential cross section at $u = 0.1$ (right panel), $u = 1$ (middle panel) and $u = 10$ (right panel) as contour plots over the $a_0$-$p\cdot k/m^2$ plane.
+To identify further regions of dominating CCF behavior and discriminate against the KN regime, we display in Fig.~\ref{fig.contour} the differential cross section at $u = 0.1$ (top panel), $u = 1$ (left bottom panel) and $u = 10$ (right bottom panel) as contour plots over the $a_0$-$p\cdot k/m^2$ plane.
 The differential cross section clearly shows that even for such large values of $\chi$ as $10^4$ one encounters the KN regime at large energy $p\cdot k/m^2 > 10^2$.
 The KN regime is that where the contour lines are vertical, i.e.\ independent of $a_0$.
 In contrast, even for small values of $\chi$, e.g.\ $10^0$, the inclined contour lines at small energies, e.g.\ $p\cdot k/m^2 = 10^{-1}$, point to the CCF regime.
 The line $u_1 = u$, at given $u$, is the demarcation, with a structure related to the lowest harmonics.
-Left to the dashed vertical line the KN regime terminates due to kinematic reasons.
+(Appendix \ref{app.D} focuses on the harmonic structures.)\\ Left to the dashed vertical line the KN regime terminates due to kinematic reasons.
 In the deep blue region, the exponential suppression (\ref{eq.9}) applies.

 Going, at $p \cdot k/m^2 = const$, from the KN region to larger values of $a_0$ in the CCF region, one crosses the inclined contour lines, meaning a dropping $d \sigma^\mathrm{IPA} / du$.
 This, together with the $u$ dependence, is at the origin of the dropping total cross section with increasing $a_0$ exhibited in Fig.~\ref{fig.1}-left.